 Tullahoma, TN

-The Story: The Orphan Barrel Whiskey Co. started to share barrels of delicious and rare whiskey, hidden away and nearly forgotten in the back of rickhouses and distilleries.
+The Story: The Orphan Barrel Whiskey Co. started to share barrels of delicious and rare whiskey, hidden away and nearly forgotten in the back of brick houses and distilleries.

-Orphan Barrel meticulously bottles each of its bourbons to ensure extra care because many of their unique bottles will only be available once.
+Orphan Barrel meticulously bottles each of its bourbons to ensure extra care because many unique bottles will only be available once.

-Aged for twenty years, the Barterhouse Bourbon, doesn’t show up on shelves often.
+Aged for twenty years, the Barterhouse Bourbon only occasionally appears on shelves.
 Collect this rare, exclusive bottle to store in your collector’s bar.
 Or bust it out to enjoy on National Bourbon Day.

 Austin, TX